matthewzhou/TopicMatch/README.md

   3. Kafka cluster has 3 nodes -- distributing ingestion and controlling throughput for constant data production volume.
   4. Spark Streaming consumes from the Kafka cluster with 1 master/3 workers and pre-processes/aggregates tweets.
   5. Spark Streaming outputs are directed back to Kafka as a central broker which are consumed through batch Neo4j Cypher queries for          graphDB storage.
 Overall tweet counts and trending hashtags are delivered straight to Flask from Kafka for dashboard visualization.
-  6. Neo4j processes the latest 1 minute window of graph data to isolate clusters through triangle counting in Mazerunner (Neo4j-Spark          GraphX connector).
+  6. Neo4j searches for nodes and returns the node with its top 5 edges.